ivogp87/crypto-market-stats/README.md

 - Add cryptocurrencies to favorites
 - View statistics for crypto exchanges
 - Light and dark mode
+- View price, market cap and volume charts and other statistics for a cryptocurrency
+- View market pair statistics for a cryptocurrency
 - More features coming soon...

 ### Tech Stack